A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - FYI: There are two entrances to the grounds: (1) the main entrance, the “East Gate,” located near the Subway/LIRR; and (2) the “South Gate” entrance near the iconic World’s Fair “Unisphere” (globe) – see map above.
 While lines tend to be shorter by the South Gate, the wait may end up being about the same because there are fewer attendants and metal detectors.

-Men’s & Women’s Doubles Semifinals Plus the World’s Top Wheelchair, Junior, and Collegiate Players – Gates open at 11am
+SEE MEN’S DOUBLES SEMIFINALS Plus the World’s Top Wheelchair, Junior, and Collegiate Players for FREE

 A FEW MORE RECS